msettles/HTStream_documentation/workflows/genomic_dna.md

 ---
-title: A workflow for Genomic DNA
+title: Genomic DNA Workflow
+order: 7
+suborder: 2
 ---

 This is a genomic DNA workflow